shreshth-xd/CUET-CS-COURSEWARE/README.md

 # INTRODUCTION
 <br>
-This courseware repo is specially designed for CUET UG/CUET PG CS aspirants who are looking for a well structured resource online, to help them nurture their problem solving and programming skills alongwith their revising the concepts by practically implementing them in different problem statements.
+This courseware repo is specially designed for CUET UG/CUET PG CS aspirants who are looking for a well structured resource to help them nurture their problem solving and programming skills alongwith revising the concepts by practically implementing them in different problem statements.
 <br>